What is Xanthelasma?

 On the contrary, there seems to be a hereditary component which contributes to the development of the condition, hence should a close relative is affected or was affected by the condition you will be more likely to develop Xanthelasmas despite you Cholesterol levels.
 Only when there is no family history of Xanthelasma, the condition could be related to high cholesterol levels.

-The Xanthelasma condition is usually assessed by family doctors and dermatologists, however given that there is little research done on Xanthelasma, the advise offered may not be the in the best interests of the patient.
-In fact some practitioners have advised their patients that it is too risky to have their Xanthelasmas treated because they could end up being scarred in the process.
+The Xanthelasma condition is usually assessed by family doctors and dermatologists, however given that there is little research done on Xanthelasma, the advise offered may not be the in the best interests of the client.
+In fact some practitioners have advised their clients that it is too risky to have their Xanthelasmas treated because they could end up being scarred in the process.
 This advice had been offered because the there is no inherent health risks in keeping the Xanthelasmas (benign growths) and little information is available on how to have Xanthelasmas properly removed.
 However is has been proven that when removed with the latest treatments the risks of scarring are remote.

 For a long time Xanthelasmas have been referred to as an indicator of potential high risks of cardio-vascular disease (stokes and heart attacks).
 However, to this day, no scientific study has been carried out to corroborate the link between Xanthalasma formation and cardio-vascular diseases.
 Nevertheless, many still say that those affected by Xanthelesmas are more likely to die younger due to heart attacks or strokes.